Skip to content

 • Lots of management time spent on performance target disputes

-• Disappointing organisational performance
+• Disappointing organisational achievement

 • Missed targets and goals